SharpNet: Enhancing MLPs to Represent Functions with Controlled Non-differentiability: 2D Applications

 \subsection{Learning Medial Axes}

-The medial axis of a closed shape $S$ is closely related to geodesic distances because $S$ defines the source set from which distances are computed.
-The medial axis consists of points in the domain that have more than one closest point on $S$.
+The medial axis of a closed shape $S$ is closely related to geodesic distances, since $S$ defines the source set from which distances are computed.
+It consists of points in the domain that have more than one closest point on $S$.

-Along the medial axis, the distance field is $C^0$-continuous and non-differentiable; therefore, the medial axis serves as the feature set $M$ of the distance field.
-Given $F$, we jointly learn the shape of the feature curves $M$ and $\Phi$ using Equation~(\ref{eqn:2Dloss}), including the optional regularization term $\mathcal{L}_\mathcal{R}$.
-Figure~\ref{fig:learningpipeline} illustrates the evaluation of our method on a 2D rectangle example, where we report the medial-axis error.
-In this experiment, we first partition the ground truth medial axis into 94 segments and perturb the location of the vertices to simulate initialization error.
-We train the neural network and the medial axis jointly for 300,000 iterations.
-During the first 10,000 iterations, we freeze the medial axis, training the neural network alone to allow the network to focus on fitting the distance field without perturbing the coarse medial structure.
-After the initial frozen period, the medial axis is unfrozen, and all vertices with degree greater than one are optimized.
-We set the mollifier radius to 0.08 which is approximately four times the length of each medial axis segment.
+Along the medial axis, the distance field is $C^0$-continuous and non-differentiable; therefore, the medial axis naturally serves as the feature set $M$.
+Given $F$, we jointly optimize the feature curves $M$ and the network $\Phi$ using Equation~(\ref{eqn:2Dloss}), optionally including the regularization term $\mathcal{L}_\mathcal{R}$.
+Figure~\ref{fig:learningpipeline} illustrates this evaluation on a 2D rectangle example, where we report the medial-axis error.

+In this experiment, we first partition the ground-truth medial axis into 94 segments and perturb the vertex positions to simulate initialization error.
+We then jointly train the neural network and the medial axis for 300,000 iterations.
+During the first 10,000 iterations, we freeze the medial axis and optimize only the network, allowing it to fit the distance field without disturbing the coarse medial structure.
+After this warm-up stage, the medial axis is set free, and all vertices with degree greater than one are optimized.
+We set the mollifier radius to 0.08, approximately four times the length of each medial-axis segment.